dawar2151/growth-defi-fork/README.md

 the list and, if they indeed have the votes for that, they will be included on the list.

-The single token contract that belongs to the gTokens Type 3 class is stkGRO, which is a version of the GRO token tailored for governance.
+The single token contract that belongs to the gTokens Type 3 class is stkMTC, which is a version of the MTC token tailored for governance.

 Relevant implementation files: